Seismic Frequently Asked Questions

-Section 18.104.22.168 specifies the items required for a complete "Compliance Plan" and Section 22.214.171.124 specifies the information required for the "Existing and Planned Buildings Matrix".
+California Administrative Code, Chapter 6, Section 22.214.171.124 specifies the items required for a complete “Compliance Plan” and Section 126.96.36.199 specifies the information required for the “Existing and Planned Buildings Matrix”.
 An augmented version of these documents is acceptable only if all the required items are included in the modified document.

 4. We are doing a major SB1953 retrofit on a hospital building.
 Will this trigger compliance with accessibility for disabled persons?
 Does the answer change if functional service areas are remodeled?
 Any range on cost to do accessibility changes?

 Where the total construction cost of a retrofit or remodel project does not exceed the most current valuation threshold and the cost of compliance with the accessibility requirements is disproportionate (i.e. exceeds 20% of the total project cost) without the required accessibility features, an “unreasonable hardship” may exist.
 The Office will use the most current valuation threshold in determining if a retrofit or remodel project would create an “unreasonable hardship”.
 The 2011 valuation threshold is $132,536.28.

 The latest enforceable accessibility requirements for persons with disabilities contained in Section 1134B, Part 2, Title 24 apply to any project submitted to the Office for hospital building retrofit or remodel, pursuant to SB 1953 regulations.
 OSHPD does not have the authority to enforce federal (ADA) accessibility requirements for disabled persons.

 5. Can a SPC 5 hospital building be supplied with utilities emanating from a SPC 1 hospital building?